craftweg/website/priv/posts/2016-02-07-xcode-scripts-that-rule-them-all.md

 ---
 title: 'Xcode scripts to rule them all'
-excerpt: 'Set of normalized scripts very useful for Xcode projects.
+description: 'Set of normalized scripts very useful for Xcode projects.
 Individual contributors will be familiar with them after they clone the project.'
 categories: [setup, xcode, script]
 ---